 Santa Monica is a lovely city.
 There are sandy beaches, tree-lined streets, and a subconscious understanding that you’re never too far from Reese Witherspoon.
-But beneath the well-manicured lawns and freshly painted bike lanes, there is a chaotic monster beating at its heart - The Third Street Promenade.
+But behind all the sunny bliss lies a chaotic monster—The Third Street Promenade.

-The three-block-long pedestrian mall in downtown Santa Monica is home to chain restaurants and clothing stores that exist everywhere else in America, and for that reason alone, tourists going f*cking crazy for it.
-Come any day of the week, and you’ll find crowds of out-of-towners snapping selfies with fro-yo, and clapping along to street performers like it’s the penny circus.
-To put it lightly, it’s a nightmare - but one that every person in LA has to deal with at some point.
-So whether you’re appeasing extended family on vacation or fixing your MacBook, here are 14 restaurants that’ll make it all (slightly) less excruciating.
+The three-block-long pedestrian mall in downtown Santa Monica is home to chain restaurants and clothing stores that exist everywhere else in America, and for that reason alone, tourists go crazy for it.
+And as much as we try otherwise, every Angeleno ends up here at some point.
+So whether you’re appeasing extended family on vacation or fixing your MacBook, here are some restaurants that’ll make it all (slightly) less excruciating.

-An affordable dinner on The Promenade usually means closing your eyes inside a food court and hoping for something room temperature.
-Luckily, that’s changed with the opening of Colapasta.
-This neighborhood spot on Fifth St. serves tremendous pasta at prices that feel almost free considering the area (everything is $14 or under).
-Our favorites are the lasagna, bigoli aglio, and ravioli in brown butter, but at these kinds of prices, just keep going back until you’ve tried them all.
+An affordable dinner on The Promenade usually means closing your eyes inside a food court and hoping for something that's at least room temperature.
+Colapasta is certainly an upgrade from that.
+This neighborhood spot on 5th St. serves tremendous pasta in big portions, at prices that feel like a bargain given the area (everything is generally $20 or under).
+Our top picks include their classic beef ragu lasagna and beet ravioli in brown butter.

-You just watched a preschooler vomit sherbet ice cream into a water installation, and suddenly, you’re feeling nostalgic.
+You just watched a preschooler vomit rainbow sherbet into a water fountain, and suddenly, you’re feeling nostalgic.
 Time to head to HiHo for a classic American cheeseburger.
-This order-at-the-counter spot serves an objectively straightforward burger (bun, lettuce, onion, pickles, meat, and cheese) but it hardly tastes ordinary.
-With quality toppings and patties made from mustard-grilled wagyu beef, this is a perfectly-balanced burger and one of our favorites in all of Los Angeles.
+This local fast-casual chain serves a very straightforward burger (bun, lettuce, onion, pickles, meat, and cheese) that hardly tastes ordinary.
+With quality toppings and patties made from mustard-grilled wagyu beef, this is a balanced burger that’s still one of our favorites in the city.

 It’s been a good 40 minutes since you’ve seen your two teenage sons, and at this point, you don’t care.
-Go wait out their eventual phone call with a glass of wine and some charcutiere at Esters.
-The casual wine and cheese bar on 7th St. is perhaps best known as the place you hang out until your table’s ready at Cassia next door, but you should be coming here regardless.
-Their wine list is one of the strongest in the neighborhood, the bar snacks are way better than they need to be, and there’s a front patio ideal for scolding 14-year-old boys who just had their first Juul experience.
+Go wait out their eventual phone call with a glass of wine and some charcuterie at Esters.
+The casual wine and cheese bar on 7th St. is best known as the place you hang out until your table’s ready at Cassia next door, but it's worth a visit on its own.
+Their wine list is strong, the bar snacks are way better than they need to be, and there’s a front patio ideal for scolding 14-year-olds who just had their first Juul experience.

 If California ever designates a historic district for mediocre sports bars, downtown Santa Monica will be where it happens.
 That said, there are a few of them worth going to, such as Big Dean’s.
 The classic bar right on the Santa Monica boardwalk is one of those places that, on paper, couldn’t possibly be a good time, but somehow always ends up being exactly what you want.
 The crowd is mostly local, there are two patios perfect for sprawling out and getting some sun, and their burger is our favorite on the beach.

-Even if you just moved to Santa Monica to pursue your dream of posting highly curated beach photos on social media, Bay Cities is a place you’ve at least heard of.
+Even if you just moved to Santa Monica to pursue your dream of posting highly curated beach photos on social media, Bay Cities is a place you’ve heard about.
 And rightfully so.
-This Italian deli and grocery has been around since 1925, and is home to one of the most famous sandwiches on the West Coast - The Godmother.
-This salami, capicola, ham, mortadella, and prosciutto-topped behemoth is a cold-cut masterpiece, and one of the only upsides to being anywhere near The Promenade.
-Tip: Lines are always bad here, so just call-in your order ahead of time and cut right to the front.
+This Italian deli and grocer has been around since 1925, and is home to one of the most famous sandwiches on the West Coast: The Godmother.
+This salami, capicola, ham, mortadella, and prosciutto-topped behemoth is a cold-cut masterpiece and one of the few upsides to being anywhere near The Promenade.
+Tip: Lines are always bad here, so just call-in your order ahead of time and jump to the front.

-You just mouthed-off to a child wearing an Elsa dress and you’re not even out of the parking ramp yet.
+You just mouthed off to a child wearing an Elsa dress and you’re not even out of the parking ramp yet.
 Stop what you’re doing and go right to Wexler’s.
-This Jewish deli has only been around a few years, but already serves some of our favorite pastrami in town.
+This Jewish deli has only been around since 2014, but is one of our go-to spots for great pastrami.
 The MacArthur Park (an ode to Langer’s famous #19) comes topped with coleslaw, Swiss cheese, and Russian dressing, and is the exact kind of comfort you need right now.
 That and the chocolate babka you’re definitely getting on your way out.